 Kristy grew up in Burnham and graduated from Maine Central Institute in 2009.
 She went on to attend the University of Maine, graduating summa cum laude in 2013.
 She earned a bachelor of arts in Psychology, with a concentration in Abnormal Psychology, as well as minors in Legal Studies, Political Science, and the Constitution and American Law.

 After graduating from the University of Maine, Kristy attended law school at the University of Maine School of Law in Portland.
 During her time at Maine Law, she served as Co-Chair of Maine Law’s Moot Court Board and worked as a student attorney in the Prisoner Assistance Clinic.
-She graduated summa cum laude in 2016 and was the recipient of the Ginoux Award for Appellate Advocacy.
+She graduated magna cum laude in 2016 and was the recipient of the Ginoux Award for Appellate Advocacy.